API reference#

 }

-No: Assign PW_TOKENIZE_STRING_EXPR
+No: Assign PW_TOKENIZE_STRING_EXPR to a constexpr variable.

 constexpr uint32_t wont_work = PW_TOKENIZE_STRING_EXPR("This won't compile!"));

-to assign to a constexpr
+Instead, use PW_TOKENIZE_STRING to assign to a constexpr variable.

-No: Tokenize __func__
+No: Tokenize __func__ in PW_TOKENIZE_STRING_EXPR.

 void BadExample() {